WIAD: 94.7 Fresh FM

-CBS Radio announced on March 30, 2009, that 94.7 FM would be switching to an adult contemporary format at noon on April 6, 2009, as "94.7 Fresh FM".
-It was said to have the same branding as sister stations WWFS in New York and WCFS-FM in Chicago.
-CBS aimed to have the new station compete with Clear Channel's Adult Contemporary WASH-FM, as well as Citadel's Hot Adult Contemporary WRQX (which has since been sold to Cumulus Media and shifted to Top 40, but would shift back to Hot AC in November 2015, and became a member station of K-Love in May 2019).
-The rivalry with WASH-FM was hinted at in various promotion spots using the tagline "None of that WASHed up old stuff, just Fresh new music."
-The last song on Classic Rock 94.7 was "Last Goodbye" by Jeff Buckley, and the first song on "Fresh" was "Get the Party Started" by P!nk.
+CBS Radio announced on March 30, 2009, that 94.7 FM would be switching to an adult contemporary format at noon on April 6, as "94.7 Fresh FM".
+It was said to have the same branding as sister stations WWFS in New York City and WCFS-FM in Chicago.
+CBS aimed to have the new station compete with Clear Channel's adult contemporary WASH-FM, as well as Citadel's hot adult contemporary WRQX (which has since been sold to Cumulus Media and shifted to Top 40, but would shift back to hot AC in November 2015, and became a member station of K-Love in May 2019).
+The rivalry with WASH-FM was hinted at in various promotion spots using the tagline "None of that WASHed up old stuff, just Fresh new music".
+The last song on "Classic Rock 94.7" was "Last Goodbye" by Jeff Buckley, and the first song on "Fresh" was "Get the Party Started" by P!nk.

-On December 16, 2009, WTGB became WIAD, becoming the only Fresh FM station not using "FS" in its call sign.
+On December 16, WTGB became WIAD, becoming the only Fresh FM station not using "FS" in its call sign.
 KEZK-FM in St. Louis, Missouri, followed suit the following year.

 In September 2010, Zapoleon Media Strategies consultant Steve Davis was hired as Program Director.
 Davis eliminated the voice tracking of talent from outside the market and brought in a staff of live talent that included Tommy McFly from competitor WRQX.
 The original live lineup included Davis in mornings, market veteran Kristie McIntyre in midday and McFly in afternoons.
 This lineup remained in place for six months until McFly moved to mornings to create "The Tommy Show" with noted DC blogger Kelly Collis and former WMAL morning producer Jen Richer.
 Darik Kristofer from WSTR in Atlanta was brought in to replace McFly in afternoons and Taylor Shay came on board from WIHT to do nights, and was switched to the weekday midday shift (she has since left the station).

-Musically, the station evolved into Hot AC and was, at one time, considered one of the best in the country in the format.
+Musically, the station evolved into hot AC and was, at one time, considered one of the best in the country in the format.
 Ratings significantly improved with "Fresh" having the highest ratings in the frequency's history.
 WIAD quickly became consistently within the Top 5 in the station's target demos.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and the merger was consummated on November 17.